“It Is Finished!” Jesus Does Not Need Your Help

 What Does Tetelestai Mean?

-"It is finished," which is one of Jesus' most important statements, is translated from the single Greek word tetelestai.
-The grammatical structure of the Greek word, perfect passive indicative, is very important.
+"It is finished," is one of Jesus' most important statements.
+Let's take a closer look at the Greek,tetelestai.
+The grammatical structure of that word is the perfect passive indicative.

 The perfect tense indicates that the progress of an action has been completed and the result of that action is ongoing and with full effect.
 The passive voice indicates that the subject of the sentence is being acted upon, and the indicative mood indicates a statement of fact or an actual occurrence from the writer's or speaker's perspective.
 While this may sound like more of a grammar lesson than most readers care for, this information is, again, very important to understanding the significance of Jesus' words.
 Allow me to break it down.

 What Did Jesus Finish?